galshaif/global-yemen/_pages/syllabus.md

 Reese, Scott S. _Imperial Muslims: Islam, Community and Authority in the Indian Ocean, 1839-1937_.
 Edinburgh University Press, 2017.

+Tagliacozzo, Eric. _In Asian Waters: Oceanic Worlds from Yemen to Yokohama_.
+Princeton University Press, 2022.

 Um, Nancy. _Shipped but Not Sold: Material Culture and the Social Protocols of Trade during Yemen’s Age of Coffee_.
 University of Hawaii Press, 2017.

 Um, Nancy. _The Merchant Houses of Mocha: Trade and Architecture in an Indian Ocean Port_.
 University of Washington Press, 2011.